 Attempts to prevent infection in the neutropenic host focus on two broad areas: preventing acquisition of pathogenic organisms and suppressing or eradicating endogenous microbial flora.

-Hand-washing The simplest, most effective, and least expensive way to prevent acquisition of potential pathogens is to institute strict hand-washing precautions.
+Hand hygiene.
+The simplest, most effective, and least expensive way to prevent acquisition of potential pathogens is to institute strict hand-washing precautions.

 A significant number of infections in cancer patients are due to pneumonia.
 For example, 25% of documented infections in patients with nonlymphocytic leukemia are caused by pneumonia.
-Also, 50% of allogeneic HCT recipients will develop pneumonia.
+Also, 50% of allogeneic HCT recipients develop pneumonia.

 Some of the risk factors that predispose cancer patients to pneumonia are cellular and humoral immune deficiencies, neutropenia, impaired tracheobronchial clearance, use of antibiotics and steroids, and surgery.

-Pinpointing the pathogen Certain characteristics of each cancer patient may help predict the specific etiologic agent.
+Certain characteristics of each cancer patient may help predict the specific etiologic agent.

-Cough Although a productive cough is almost always present in a normal host with pneumonia, often neither a cough nor sputum is seen in an immunocompromised cancer patient with such an infection.
+Although a productive cough is almost always present in a normal host with pneumonia, often neither a cough nor sputum is seen in an immunocompromised cancer patient with such an infection.

-Fever, however, is almost invariably present in the cancer patient with pneumonia and, by itself, should prompt a work-up for pneumonia.
+Fever, however, is almost invariably present in the cancer patient with pneumonia and, by itself, should prompt a workup for pneumonia.

 Other possible symptoms include shortness of breath, pleuritic chest pain, and hemoptysis.

 The diagnosis of pneumonia is most commonly made by a simple chest radiograph.
-However, there are rare occasions when a pulmonary infiltrate or small nodular lesion is seen only on a CT scan.
+However, there are occasions when a pulmonary infiltrate or small nodular lesion is seen only on a CT scan.

-Sputum An adequate sputum specimen is difficult to obtain from cancer patients, especially during neutropenia.
+Sputum.
+An adequate sputum specimen is difficult to obtain from cancer patients, especially during neutropenia.

+Bronchoscopy with bronchoalveolar lavage.
 Bronchoscopy with bronchoalveolar lavage is a much more sensitive technique than sputum analysis but may miss the organism when the pulmonary disease is peripheral or nodular.

-The therapeutic approach to pneumonia in the cancer patient should take into consideration the category of immunosuppression (neoplastic disease and immunosuppressive therapy), as well as the timing of onset and pattern of the pneumonia.
+The therapeutic approach to pneumonia in the cancer patient should take into consideration the category of immunosuppression (neoplastic disease and immunosuppressive therapy), as well as the timing of onset and the pattern of the pneumonia.

 If no diagnosis is forthcoming after bronchoscopy and bronchoalveolar lavage, additions to empiric therapy should be made.

-Anaerobic, gram-positive, and Legionella coverage Certainly, anaerobic coverage should be considered, as well as gram-positive coverage.
+Anaerobic, gram-positive, and Legionella coverage.
+Certainly, anaerobic coverage should be considered, as well as gram-positive coverage.
 Legionella coverage should be added, especially if warranted by the epidemiologic setting.

-Antifungal and antituberculous therapy Finally, antifungal therapy should be initiated if there is no response to antibacterial therapy and especially if there are nodular or cavitary lesions.
+Antifungal and antituberculous therapy.
+Finally, antifungal therapy should be initiated if there is no response to antibacterial therapy and especially if there are nodular or cavitary lesions.
 In addition, if such lesions are present and/or the epidemiologic setting is compatible, antituberculous therapy should be added.

-Further diagnostic procedures If bronchoscopy with bronchoalveolar lavage does not reveal an etiology and the pneumonia is progressing despite empiric therapy, consideration should be given to transthoracic needle biopsy/aspiration and open lung biopsy.
+Further diagnostic procedures.
+If bronchoscopy with bronchoalveolar lavage does not reveal an etiology and the pneumonia is progressing despite empiric therapy, consideration should be given to transthoracic needle biopsy/aspiration and open lung biopsy.
 As mentioned previously, if there is a peripheral, focal lesion, transthoracic needle biopsy/aspiration can be attempted.

 The ultimate diagnostic procedure is open biopsy, but because its contribution to increased survival is unknown, the decision to proceed with this most invasive procedure must be undertaken carefully.